vlin00f/frtib.gov/_docs/GitHub/add-branch.md

 {% assign accStep = 0 -%}

 {% comment -%}###############################################################{% endcomment -%}
-{% include accordion/start-steps title="Discussion" inList=true -%}
+{% include accordion/start-steps title="Discussion" -%}
 For audit history we only merge branches whose names are of the form

 TASK#######-*purpose-user*